Best Of19 min read

 Pros:

-• Strong privacy stance — one of the most privacy-respecting hosts out there
+• Strong privacy stance — one of the most privacy-respecting hosts around

-• Unlimited bandwidth on all plans (no overage bill surprises)
+• Unlimited bandwidth on all plans (no overage shocks)

 • 100% renewable energy matched